Harry Aubrey Toulmin Sr.: Legacy

-Despite his death in 1942, the legacy of Harry Toulmin Sr. affected those around him through the 1990s.

-In 1852, Toulmin's father-in-law, Warwick Evans, was the first medical school graduate from Georgetown University Medical Center.
+In 1852, Toulmin's father-in-law, Warwick Evans, was the first medical school graduate from Georgetown University Medical Center, in 1852.
 Evans went on to become an anatomy professor and prominent physician.

 In 1888, Toulmin Sr. married Rosamond Evans (d.
 1947); they had two children: Morton Warwick Evans and Harry Aubrey Toulmin Jr. (1890–1965).
 Toulmin Jr. graduated from Wittenberg University in Ohio and the University of Virginia School of Law.
 Following in his father's footsteps, Toulmin Jr. became a patent attorney and joined his father's law firm, renamed Toulmin & Toulmin.
 To distinguish the two, Toulmin Sr. was known by family and close friends as Aubrey "Aircraft" and Toulmin Jr. was known as "Lawyer" Harry.
 There are no living descendants of Harry Aubrey Toulmin Sr.

 Eventually, the Toulmin & Toulmin law firm moved to the Schwind Building, in Dayton, Ohio (a building which played a role in the Dayton Woman's Suffrage Association and subsequently became the Moraine Embassy Apartments).
 Among Toulmin & Toulmin's clients was the Tucker Corporation, and the firm name appears on the design patent covering Preston Tucker's design for the Tucker Sedan.

 Like many patent attorneys, Toulmin Jr. eventually began working as an in-house lawyer for a corporation.
 In April 1947, Toulmin Jr. was elected the chairman of the board of the Tucker Corporation.
 Five months later, on September 26, 1947, Harry A. Toulmin Jr. resigned as chairman of the board from the Tucker Corporation in a letter to the U.S. Securities and Exchange Commission (SEC).
 This letter contributed to the SEC investigation of Preston Tucker and the demise of the Tucker Corporation.

 Harry Jr. was a prolific inventor.
 Over 200 patents in a wide field of technologies were issued to him.
 Toulmin Jr. went on to form Central Pharmaceuticals Inc.